 Question, Persuade and Refer (QPR) Suicide Prevention Training can help save a life from suicide.
 Just as people trained in CPR and the Heimlich Maneuver help save thousands of lives each year.
 Class schedule and registration

 Mindfulness and meditation help to support positive mental health by increasing resilience, emotional intelligence and mind/body connection.
-In addition to the SKY Happiness retreats listed within our wellbeing programs, there are many no-cost resources available to UD employees to support regular practice.
+There are many no-cost resources available to UD employees to support regular practice.

 Meditation On-Demand-Use your LinkedIn Learning UD credentials to access no-cost meditation and mindfulness videos